…an international afrofeminist arts collective

 Who are we

-Kukily was born during the 31st National Women’s Forum (Argentina) in 2016, where members Colleen, Jasmin, Juli, and Lina met for the first time.
-This 31st edition was also the first time the “Afrodescendent Women” workshop existed; no coincidence that we all met here.
+Kukily was born during the 31st National Women’s Forum (Argentina)—an independent political forum bringing together 60,000+ women/trans/non-binary folks— in 2016, where members Colleen, Jasmin, Juli, and Lina met for the first time.
+This 31st edition was also the first time the “Afrodescendent Women” workshop existed; it was no coincidence that we all met here.

 Our different nationalities and diverse personal histories combine to create a common vision around topics such afrodescendent identity, the place of afrodescendent women in socitiety, and the necessity to express ourselves through art.

 We are based in Argentina, Brasil, and the US, working with a truly global perspective of the African Diaspora.

 The collective creates interdisciplinary work through the mediums of installation, performance, curation, community-engaged art, and video/short film.